coloradokim/deckset-presentations/zero-to-sre.md

 ---
 ![left 25%](https://www.goodfreephotos.com/albums/vector-images/colorful-brain-map-vector-clipart.png)

-### Before hiring junior engineers, strive to create a compassionate environment where all engineers can learn and grow.
+* Before hiring junior engineers, strive to create a compassionate environment where all engineers can learn and grow.
+* Make teamwork essential to your business

 ---
 # Preparing and Pulling It Off